beyarkay/masters-thesis/src/03_lit_review.md

 The metrics are listed below, with short explanations.
 More detailed explanations are also given for the metrics which require them.

+### Glove/Vision/Wifi based

-- Glove/Vision/Wifi based: There are (broadly speaking) three main categories of gesture capture systems: Glove-based, Vision-based, and (most recently) WiFi-based.
+There are (broadly speaking) three main categories of gesture capture systems:
+Glove-based, Vision-based, and (most recently) WiFi-based.
 Glove-based systems have some instrument physically connected to the person's hands or forearms.
 Vision-based systems use cameras to capture the colour (and possibly also depth) information of the person performing the gesture.
 WiFi-based systems are a relatively new development, and use the noise WiFi signals to infer the position of the human body.

+### Technology Used

-- Technology used: This refers to the underlying technology that enables data collection, for example: flexion sensors, accelerometers, electromyography, RGB cameras with depth information.
+This refers to the underlying technology that enables data collection, for
+example: flexion sensors, accelerometers, electromyography, RGB cameras with depth information.

+### Number of Classes

-- Number of classes: The number of classes classified by the system.
+The number of classes classified by the system.
 This is often 26 (one class for each letter a through z) or 36 (the letters a through z and the numerals 0 through 9).

+### Number of Participants

-- number of participants: The total number of people who contributed gesture data to the entire dataset, before the dataset is split into training/validation/testing subsets.
+The total number of people who contributed gesture data to the entire dataset, before the dataset is split into training/validation/testing subsets.
 One person recording data in different locations or on different days is still considered as one person.

+### Number of Repetitions

-- Number of repetitions: The number of times each person repeated each class.
+The number of times each person repeated each class.
 Papers which attempted one-shot learning often only recorded one repetition for each class.

+### Model(s) Used

-- Model(s) used: The type of model used to classify the data.
+The type of model used to classify the data.
 Multiple models can be recorded for each paper.
 When a paper used a derivation of a commonly used model, then the commonly used model was recorded.

+### Hardware Used

-- Hardware used: This is the pre-built hardware used to collect the data.
+This is the pre-built hardware used to collect the data.
 For example, this might be the Microsoft Kinect, the Nintendo PowerGlove, or a commercially available webcam.

-- Movement (dynamic/static): Whether or not the gesture has a critical temporal element.
-See subsection \ref{gestures-vs-postures}.

-- Fidelity: The granularity or level of detail of the gesture.
-The ability to recognise someone waving their arms in the air is very different from the ability to distinguish the dexterous movements required while typing.
-See subsection \ref{gesture-fidelity}.

-- Explicit vs implicit segmentation: Do all observations contain _some_ gesture, or does the classification system have to make that distinction?
-  Explicit segmentation is where the observations have been segmented such that the start and end of each gesture is provided to the model, whereas implicit segmentation requires that the classifier first detect which observations have gestures and then recognise which gestures are in those observations.
-  See subsection \ref{explicit-and-implicit-segmentation}.

-#### Gestures vs Postures
+### Gestures vs Postures

 A "gesture" is often used to mean a movement of one or two hands.
 Sometimes a "gesture" includes a static position of one or more hands [@TODO], and